Geology Determines Destiny

 I remember as a youngster seeing a bumper sticker that sent me to the encyclopedia.
 “Idaho, Home of the Batholith” certainly got my attention.

-If someone had told me I'd be spending a good part of my life hiking around batholiths, I'm not sure I would have believed them.
+If someone had told me I'd be spending a good part of my life hiking around batholiths, I'm pretty sure I would not have believed them.

 ------------------------------------------------